temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 The `send_email` function takes in the data class `ComposeEmail`, and passes the `email`, `message`, and `count` objects.

 The logic within the `send_email` function mocks sending an email, by creating a string returning the `success` status.

-This is an Activity Definition that will be called by the Workflow to send an email.
+This is the Activity Definition that the Workflow Definition calls to send an email.

-It takes a `ComposeEmail` object as its argument and returns a string.
-The function simply prints the email details to the console and returns `"success"`.
+For the purposes of this tutorial, the `send_email` function prints the details to the console and returns `success`.

+Now that the Activity Definition and Workflow Definition are written, it is time to write the Worker process.

 ## Bundle and run it with the Worker

-Now that the Activity Definition and Workflow Definition are written, run the Worker process.
 The Worker Process is where the Workflow and Activity Definitions are executed.

-Start by connecting to the Temporal Client, defining the Worker and its arguments, then run the Worker.

 Create a new file called `run_worker.py` and develop the Worker process to execute your Workflow and Activity Definitions.